andreyorst/SimpleSnippets.vim/README.md

 ## But!

-You may think that there are already plenty of other snippet managers, and you may noticed that I've said, that I've made it with just vim's native features, wich means that it should have lot of limitations, and will have even poorer functional then other plugins?
+You may think that there are already plenty of other snippet managers, and you may noticed that I've said, that I've made it with just Vim's native features, wich means that it should have lot of limitations, and will have even poorer functional then other plugins?